lbult/R2B_CONTROL/README.md

 <img src="./Images/3D_trajectory_own_parafoil.png" width="350">

-The simulation is run in "Simulation.py" (or "X_38_SIM.py"), and return a number of plots.
+The simulation is run in "Simulation.py" (or "X_38_SIM.py"), and returns a number of plots.
 Especially interesting are the plots demonstrating the capability of the system to follow an optimal Dubin path.

 <img src="./Images/XY_desired.png" width="350"> <img src="./Images/XZ_desired.png" width="350">